 - I have a MSc. in theoretical physics from the University of Amsterdam with a focus on dynamical systems.
 (Thesis)

 - I'm obsessed with learning and have built a second brain of several thousand notes, tens of thousands of flash cards, and hundreds of thousands of reviews.
+I've learned seven languages to B2 and beyond.

 Masters in Physics and Astronomy